CARCHEX vs. Endurance

 CARCHEX stands out for its coverage of older, high-mileage vehicles, its generous rideshare and rental car reimbursement policies, and its industry reputation.
 The company is one of the longest-serving warranty providers in the country and has partnered with auto companies like Carfax and Edmunds.

-Endurance stands out for its stellar customer service – most notably its efficient claims handling, its maintenance package options and its online quote tool.
-We also got a cheaper quote from Endurance for every vehicle in our secret shopper study.
+Endurance stands out for its stellar customer service, most notably its efficient claims handling, maintenance package options and online quote tool.
+We also received lower-cost quotes from Endurance for every vehicle in our secret shopper study.

 CARCHEX vs. Endurance: How to decide